-- Mix together eggs, egg whites, coconut and rice milks, and agave nectar/maple syrup
+- Mix together eggs, egg whites, coconut milk, and rice milk, and agave nectar/maple syrup

-- Pour over bread cubes and cover pan with foil.
-Let chill in refrigerator overnight.
+- Pour over bread cubes and cover the pan with foil.
+Let chill in the refrigerator overnight.

 - Bake covered with foil at 350 degrees for 30 minutes.

 - Remove the foil and bake for another 30 minutes or until fluffy and golden.